-CAPITAL FUND PROCESSING GUIDANCE FOR FY 2019 GRANT AWARDS
+CAPITAL FUND PROCESSING GUIDANCE FOR FY 2020 GRANT AWARDS

-This notice provides Public Housing Authorities (PHAs) with guidance on the Capital Fund Program (CFP) Award process for Fiscal Year (FY) 2019.
-The Capital Fund Annual Submission was decoupled from the PHA Plan submission in 24 CFR part 905 which was published on October 24, 2013 and became effective on November 25, 2013.
+This notice provides Public Housing Authorities (PHAs) with guidance on the Capital Fund Program (CFP) Award process for Fiscal Year (FY) 2020.

-The Department will send each PHA receiving Capital Funds an email (based on the addresses in the PIC system) notifying the PHA of the award of a Capital Grant.
+SUBMISSION OF CFP ACC AMENDMENT AND DUE DATE: The Department will send each PHA an email (based on the addresses in the PIC system) with a link to the Capital Fund website when the CFP Annual Contributions Contract (ACC) Amendments are available on the website.
 PHAs are responsible for maintaining the correct contact information, including the correct email address, in PIC.
+PHAs must download the CFP ACC Amendment Excel Spreadsheet, input their PHA Code in the spreadsheet and print the spreadsheet.